SDA-SE/sda-dropwizard-commons/sda-commons-starter/README.md

   # allowedOrigins: ${CORS_ALLOWED_ORIGINS:-["*"]}
 ```

+By using `.usingSdaPlatformConfiguration()` or `.usingSdaPlatformConfiguration(MyCustomConfiguration.class)`
+the authorization including the open policy agent are automatically enabled as well as the cors settings.

-Instead of `.usingSdaPlatformConfiguration()`, the configuration may be fully customized using
+Instead of `.usingSdaPlatformConfiguration()` and `.usingSdaPlatformConfiguration(MyCustomConfiguration.class)`, the configuration may be fully customized using
 `.usingCustomConfig(MyCustomConfiguration.class)` to support configurations that do not extend
 [`SdaPlatformConfiguration`](./src/main/java/org/sdase/commons/starter/SdaPlatformConfiguration.java).
 This may
 also be needed to disable some features of the starter module or add special features such as